Online Metric Matching: Beyond the Worst Case: Introduction

-In recent years, another online matching paradigm, online (bipartite) minimum cost matching, has emerged.
-Motivated by the application of ride-hailing, in this problem, $m$ nodes from one side of the market are called \emph{servers} and are fully known upfront.
+Inspired by the special features of the market dynamics underlying ride-hailing platforms, in this paper, we focus on the online (bipartite) minimum cost matching problem.
+In this problem, $m$ nodes from one side of the market are called \emph{servers} and are fully known upfront.
 On the other side of the market, which is often referred to as the \emph{request} side, $n$ nodes arrive sequentially.
-Upon the arrival of a request $i$, it has to be immediately and irrevocably assigned to an available server $j$, incurring a cost $\delta(i, j)$, and both request $i$ and server $j$ are removed\footnote{We always assume $m \geq n$ to guarantee that every request can be served.}.
-The objective is to minimize the total matching cost.

-Due to the importance of application to ride-hailing, it is reasonable to assume that both servers and requests are located in the same metric space, and the cost incurred by matching a server and a request is measured by the distance between them.
-A majority of literature on online metric matching focuses on the \emph{adversarial} model \cite{DBLP:journals/talg/PesericoS23,DBLP:conf/compgeom/Raghvendra18,DBLP:conf/soda/MeyersonNP06}, where the locations of all servers and requests are adversarially chosen, or the weaker \emph{random order} model \cite{DBLP:conf/approx/Raghvendra16}, which assumes that the order of adversarially chosen requests is randomly permuted.
-See \prettyref{sec:related-work} for a more comprehensive literature review in these settings.
+We model the instantaneity of performing a match by assuming that each arriving request has to be immediately and irrevocably assigned to an available server.
+Due to the importance of application to ride-hailing, we assume that all servers and requests are located in the same metric space, and the cost incurred by a match is measured by the distance between two matched nodes.
+After realizing a match, both the matched server and request are removed.
+The objective of a central market planer is to minimize the total matching cost.

-The online matching model with adversarial online arrivals is usually deemed too pessimistic since practical instances generally exhibit a more stochastic nature.
-To model a practical and hence more tractable scenario, the stochastic online metric matching problem, where the requests are independently drawn from a known probability distribution, has attracted considerable attention in the past few years \cite{DBLP:conf/icalp/GuptaGPW19,DBLP:conf/sigecom/ChenKKZ23,DBLP:conf/sigecom/BalkanskiFP23}.
-The most basic model assumes \emph{balanced markets}, which contain an equal number of servers and requests.
-For the Euclidean space $[0, 1]^d$, where $d$ is a constant not scaling with $n$, \cite{DBLP:conf/sigecom/Kanoria22} proposes the \emph{Hierarchical Greedy} algorithm with a constant competitive ratio when all servers and requests are uniformly distributed, and \cite{DBLP:conf/sigecom/ChenKKZ23} achieves nearly optimal regret guarantees when servers and requests follow different distributions. \cite{DBLP:conf/sigecom/BalkanskiFP23} analyzes the performance of the \emph{Greedy} algorithm, whose prominence is empirically validated, and shows that Greedy is $O(1)$-competitive when servers and requests are uniformly distributed in $[0, 1]$.

-\cite{DBLP:conf/sigecom/AkbarpourALS22} notices that the potential value of excess servers has been overlooked by the literature and considers \emph{unbalanced markets}, which possess at most a linear amount of excess servers.
-When servers and requests are uniformly distributed in $[0, 1]$, they show that the total matching cost of Greedy can be substantially improved by transitioning from balanced markets to unbalanced markets, and their results imply that Greedy is $O(\log^3 n)$-competitive. \cite{DBLP:conf/sigecom/BalkanskiFP23} subsequently pinpoints the competitive ratio of Greedy to be $O(1)$ under the same setting.
-Moreover, Hierarchical Greedy also admits a constant competitive ratio in unbalanced markets when servers and requests are uniformly distributed in $[0, 1]^d$ for all $d \geq 1$ \cite{DBLP:conf/sigecom/Kanoria22}.